 Taking action on smoking and health

-Protecting and promoting the health and wellbeing of young people is fundamental to the role of any youth worker and we know that people that work with young people are role models for many young people.
+Protecting and promoting the health and wellbeing of young people is fundamental to the role of any youth worker.

 We have produced a short guidance document designed to help youth groups and organisations use their tobacco policies to address e-cigarette issues.